MatthijsMu/old-site/_posts/2023-08-14-logic-model-theory.md

 > $$f(\varphi) = f_\forall(x, f(\psi))$$ if $$\varphi $$ is $$ \forall x \psi$$
 > $$f(\varphi) = f_\exists(x, f(\psi))$$ if $$\varphi $$ is $$\exists x \psi$$

-Notee: try not to confuse (meta) equalities with semtences using the *equality symbol*.
+Note: try not to confuse (meta) equalities the *equality symbol* that is used inside the sentences!

 > **Proof** (Sketch)
 > - Unicity: let $$f,g$$ both satisfy the recursion and let $$\psi$$ be the *shortest* formula for which $$f(\psi) \not = g(\psi)$$.
 If $$\psi$$ is atomic, we see that this is not possible because $$f,g$$ are both fixed as $$f_a$$ on atomic formulas.
 So $$\psi$$ is composite.
 We can exhaust all cases and in every case we have to conclude that not all shorter subformula of $$\psi$$ can have the exact same image under $$f$$ as under $$g$$, hence $$\psi$$ is not shortest and we get a contradiction.